1953 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Rare 1953 Quarter Error List

-The overmintmark variety features a Denver “D” mintmark struck over an original San Francisco “S,” creating a fascinating glimpse into the mint’s die preparation process.
-Under close examination, traces of the underlying “S” are visible, particularly in the curved portions that extend beyond the “D” overlay.
+The Over Mint Mark (OMM) variety features a Denver “D” mintmark struck over an original San Francisco “S,” with traces of the underlying “S” visible in the curved portions that extend beyond the “D” overlay.
+This error occurred because dies originally prepared for the San Francisco Mint were later modified for Denver use — a die-preparation decision that left permanent evidence on the coins.

 1953-D/S OMM (FS-601) Price/Grade Chart